convisoappsec/conviso-docs/docs/integrations/github-actions.md

 ---
 id: github-actions
 title:  Integrating Conviso Platform with Github Actions
-sidebar_label: Github Actions
+sidebar_label: Githubs Action Integration
-description:  Learn how to seamlessly integrate the Conviso Platform into your pipeline to automate security processes, conduct thorough security assessments, and implement Code Review, SAST, and SCA.
+description:  With the Conviso platform integrated with Github Actions in your CI/CD pipeline, you can automate and streamline your security processes.
+Know more!
 keywords: [Github Actions]
 ---